GabrielGonzalez3/Project-2/README.md

 I'm getting the hang of it but I'm working on it.
-Both the HomeWork2 file and the list and the other files are the same.
-I'm just making sure you can access them in general.
+The files in the Homework 2 file are the ones that use the cool color from the css file while the files on outside are my version of the cool background, I changed it from cool to blue.